 Each early-December Saturday, Laguna Niguel runs its Holiday Parade & Festival of Lights — one of the largest community parades in south Orange County, with 3,000+ participants, 100+ entries, an anticipated crowd of more than 10,000 spectators, and a celebrity Grand Marshal at the lead.

-The parade starts at 10:00 AM at Crown Valley Parkway & Nueva Vista Drive and ends at Crown Valley Community Park, where the Festival of Lights gathers the parade’s energy into a single park-based gathering for the rest of the day.
+The parade starts in the morning at Crown Valley Parkway & Nueva Vista Drive and ends at Crown Valley Community Park, where the Festival of Lights gathers the parade’s energy into a single park-based gathering for the rest of the day.
 Equestrian units, patriotic and military tributes, youth groups, classic auto clubs, marching bands, and Santa himself make the procession, which is followed by community programming at the park.

 For families in Marina Hills, Niguel Shores, and across south OC, this is the community holiday parade.